 Where We Build

-Since Habitat for Humanity of Washington, D.C. was founded in 1988, we’ve built and rehabilitated decent, affordable homes in all four quadrants of the District, helping to shelter more than 200 families.
-We are constantly searching for buildable sites and have a team dedicated to finding the next property to develop.
+Since DC Habitat was founded in 1988, we’ve built and rehabilitated decent, affordable homes in all four quadrants of the District, helping to shelter nearly 200 families.
+We are always on the hunt for new build sites and properties for rehabilitation, so that we can maintain our robust construction pipeline.

 Or, view a more detailed map below.